Spline ShaftsSpline shaft manufacturing services

 How are spline shafts manufactured?

-As spline shafting suppliers, AmTech International can produce spline shafts with a diameter of 12mm to 105mm and a length of 25mm to 1525mm.
+As spline shafting suppliers, AmTech International can manufacture a spline shaft with an outer diameter of 12mm to 5 inches and a length of 25mm to 60 inches.
 Module measurement of 0.5 module to 12 module.

-AmTech International manufacturing capabilities include the production of spline shafts for axles, power transmission, gearboxes and other motion control applications.
-Automated machines give our manufacturing team the versatility to machine or cold form splines.
+AmTech's shafting manufacturing capabilities include the production of spline shafts for axles, power transmission, gearboxes and other motion control applications.
+Automated CNC machines give our manufacturing team the versatility to machine or cold form splines.
 We have extensive experience with meeting the most challenging shape dimensions and tight tolerances.
 Machining methods include Milling, Hobbing, Shaping, Broaching and Slotting.

 Our quality raw materials such as carbon steel, alloy steel, stainless, bronze, aluminum and competitive pricing provide the best value in today’s market.